 If your children ever needed a guardian, the local court would appoint the person you nominated in your will, absent a serious problem with that person.
 You can name different guardians for different children if you wish.

 If you haven't made your wishes clear in your will, however, the court would have to choose someone without any guidance from you.
 The common choice is a family member.
 But what if you really wouldn't want certain family members to raise your children?
 Or if you would prefer that a close friend, who has a good relationship with your kids, step in as guardian?
 The court wouldn't have any way of knowing.

 Many, many parents get stuck when they go to choose a guardian—after all, no one likes even thinking about someone else raising their children.
 And parents sometimes discover that they disagree about who would be best.
 For tips on how to overcome common roadblocks, see Naming a Guardian for Your Child: Problems and Solutions.

 The other big reason to write a will is that if you don't, and if one of you died, some of your property might go not to your spouse, but directly to your children.
 (It depends on state law.)
 When given a choice, most people prefer that the money go to their spouse, who will use it for the kids.

 Writing a simple will can be easy, quick, and inexpensive.
-Unless you own unusual assets, you can probably just do it yourself, without a lawyer’s advice; use an online will-making service or buy inexpensive software like Nolo’s WillMaker Plus.
+Unless you own unusual assets or have an otherwise complicated situation, you can probably just do it yourself, without a lawyer's advice; try Nolo's bestselling Quicken WillMaker & Trust.